dasch-swiss/dsp-api/docs/05-internals/design/principles/design-overview.md

 - `org.knora.webapi.util`: Utilities needed by different parts of the application, such as parsing and formatting tools.
 - `org.knora.webapi.messages`: The Akka messages used by each responder.
-- `org.knora.webapi.twirl`: Text-generation templates for use with [the Twirl template engine](https://github.com/playframework/twirl).
+- `org.knora.webapi.messages.twirl`: Text-generation templates for use with [the Twirl template engine](https://github.com/playframework/twirl).
 Knora uses Twirl to generate SPARQL requests and other types of text documents.